My Rain or Shine PEI Activity List

 With clients, draping models, and students visiting the colour studio in the next few months, I thought I’d offer my short list of favourites to keep travel companions delighted that you’ll be another half-hour trying a few more lipsticks.

 On sunny summer days, PEI is a Club Med, with various levels of wind, warm(ish) clean water, small distances, and plenty to do.
-Sandbar of the Sea can be cool or rainy but we don’t mind, some of the best things are independent of weather.
+Our little Sandbar of the Sea can be cool or rainy but we don’t mind, some of the best things are independent of weather.
 Bring a warm jacket with a hood or you may be buying one.